Employment Relations Authority

 Workers Gregory Allott and Aaron White claimed that the company owed them more than $41,000 and $30,000 respectively after their sales targets were upped.

-ity that a provision in its employment contracts allowed it to increase targets retrospectively for a variety of reasons, including if the achievement rate fell below 85% or was above 200%.
+Telecom told the authority that a provision in its employment contracts allowed it to increase targets retrospectively for a variety of reasons, including if the achievement rate fell below 85% or was above 200%.

 Although both Allott and White had exceeded their targets during 2012, they received an email from Richard Brown, head of sales business, in August, saying the sales targets had increased by 33% for the financial year – which had finished in June.

 The email said that the sales incentive plan (SIP) allowed for targets to be reviewed when achievement was over 150%, but the plan actually said that a 200% achievement rate was required for retrospective review.